Queensland Reds: Current squad

-The Queensland Reds squad for the 2023 Super Rugby Pacific season is:
+The Queensland Reds squad for the 2026 Super Rugby Pacific season is:

+Super Rugby AUS

+The squad for the 2025 Super Rugby AUS competition is:

 Awards

 Player Award Winner

 Pilecki Medal (Players' Player) is the award given to the Queensland Reds player of the year for that season.
 The medal is named after stalwart Queensland prop Stan Pilecki, the first player to represent Queensland in 100 matches.